ChrisEstanol/ce-blog/_posts/blog/2015-03-12-introduction-to-testing-with-rspec.md

 end
 ```

-ANd if we run `rspec` in our terminal the result is obviously a series of failed examples and one pending (our city spec that was created when running rails generator).
+And if we run `rspec` in our terminal the result is obviously a series of failed examples and one pending (our city spec that was created when running rails generator).

 ```bash
 Finished in 0.01149 seconds (files took 2.92 seconds to load)